Only this pageAll pages

 Owners files and PR workflow

 Our PR workflow goal is to become almost nearly identical to Kubernetes'.
-Most of these instructions are a modified version of Kubernetes' contributors and owners guides.
+Most of these instructions are a modified version of Kubernetes' and guides.

 Overview of OWNERS files